 AudienceScience complies with the U.S. – E.U.
 Safe Harbor Framework as set forth by the U.S. Department of Commerce regarding the collection, use and retention of personal data from the from European Union member countries.
 AudienceScience has certified that it adheres to the Safe Harbor Privacy Principles of notice, choice, onward transfer, security, data integrity, access, and enforcement.
 To learn more about the Safe Harbor program, and to view AudienceScience certification, please visit http://www.export.gov/safeharbor/

 We post customer testimonials on our Web site which may contain PII such as the customer’s name.
 We do obtain the customer’s consent prior to posting the testimonial to post their name along with their testimonial.
 If a user desires to remove his/her name from appearing along with their testimonial, he/she can do so by sending an e-mail to email@example.com.

 We may share PII when we believe such action is appropriate to comply with the law (e.g., legal process or a statutory authorization); to enforce or apply our customer agreements; to initiate, render, bill, and collect for services; to protect our rights or property, or to protect users of those services from fraudulent, abusive, or unlawful use of, or subscription to, such services; or if we reasonably believe that an emergency involving immediate danger of death or serious physical injury to any person requires disclosure of communications or justifies disclosure of information without delay.

 How to Contact Us

-If you have any questions or concerns regarding this statement, you have general or technical questions about our privacy practices and features or you have complaints regarding our compliance with the Safe Harbor, you should first contact our Privacy Officer at firstname.lastname@example.org.
+If you have any questions or concerns regarding this statement, you have general or technical questions about our privacy practices and features, you should first contact our Privacy Officer at firstname.lastname@example.org.